APLMOOC/APLMOOC/docs/course/ch0/part1.md

     ---

-    Great naming, right?
+    No false advertising here!

 ---

-Out of curiosity, I tried finding APL solutions to the AoC challenges after Christmas passed.
+Out of curiosity, I tried finding APL solutions to the AoC challenges after Christmas had passed.
 At one point, I found a solution that spanned just 50 lines.
-As a note, a Python solution for _one_ challenge (towards the end of the month) is usually about 150-200 lines long.
+Python solutions to the more difficult challenges are usually around 150 lines long.
-In its 50 lines, the APL solution apparently solved _all_ the problems.
+In its 50 lines, the APL solution apparently solved _all_ the problems!

-That was cool.
+It was astounding.

 ---

-APL looks different, feels different, and it challenges your normal way of thinking about programming.
+APL looks different, feels different, and challenges the way you think about programming.

 I hope that this course will expand your mind and let you approach programming from a whole new perspective.